ibm-skills-network/media/README.md

 export SETTINGS_IBMCOS_BUCKET=your_bucket
 ```

-### Docker Setup

 #### Build Images

-**Note:** The image `icr.io/skills-network/media/ffmpeg:0.2.3` cannot be used locally.
+**Note:** The image `icr.io/skills-network/media/ffmpeg:tag` cannot be used locally.
 You must compile the FFmpeg image yourself from `utils/ffmpeg/Dockerfile` and replace the image tag in your Docker configuration.

 **Build FFmpeg with CUDA:**
 ```bash